If you are flying the Taiwan flag on your website, consider yourself warned.

 Other highlights from the top 25 list include:

 The data underlying the Report Card is based on studying the leading global brands and world’s largest companies — 150 companies across more than 20 industry sectors.
 I began tracking many of the companies included in this report more than a decade ago and am happy to share insights into what works and what doesn’t.
-Time is often the greatest indicator of best practices.

 I’ll have much more to share in the weeks and months ahead.
 If you have any questions about the report, please let me know.

-Congratulations to the top 25 companies and the people within these companies that have long championed web globalization.
+Congratulations to the top 25 companies and to the people within these companies who have long championed web globalization.

 If you visit Marriott’s China website today you’re likely to see this: